 - Sister Parties:

 After World War II Montenegro became one of the six equal republics of the Yugaslav federation.
 After the disintegration of Yugoslavia, Montenegro remained in a union with Serbia as the State Union of Serbia and Montenegro.
-On 21 May 2006 a referendum was held, were the majority of the Montenegrin population (55,5%) declared to be in favour of independence.
-With that the threshold of 55% as stippled by the EU was narrowly passed.
+On 21 May 2006 a referendum was held, where the majority of the Montenegrin population (55.5 percent) declared to be in favour of independence.
+With that the threshold of 55 percent as stippled by the EU was narrowly passed.
 Montenegro’s first parliamentary and presidential elections as an independent state as well as the parliamentary elections of October 2012 did not bring any big political changes.

 Since 1998 SDP and DPS have ruled together.
 However, the coalition is becoming less stable.
 At the national level DPS blocked the adoption of a new electoral law.
 Failure to adopt this electoral law could lead to a serious political crisis.
 After the blockade, the main opposition party, Democratic Front Party, has left the parliament.
 They accused DPS for obstructing the Assembly and claimed that DPS needs to take responsibility for the political crisis.

 After the presidential elections in April 2013, won narrowly by DPS candidate Filip Vujanović, allegations of misuse of public resources were ever louder.
-Under pressure from the opposition, SDP, junior partner in the governing coalition, and Brussels, the process of so-called “restore confidence in the electoral process” started.
+Under pressure from the opposition, the SDP, junior partner in the governing coalition, and Brussels, the process of so-called 'restore confidence in the electoral process' started.
 An inquiry team was founded in which all the parties were represented, in addition to the representatives from the NGO sector, while Brussels also provided with technical assistance.

-The Country Reports on Human Rights Practices for 2013 states that pervasive corruption, marked by nepotism, political favoritism, and weak controls over conflicts of interest in all branches of the government is one of the biggest problems in Montenegro.
-According to the Transparency International report on the perception of corruption, Montenegro stands at the 67th position in 2013 with the corruption perception index of 44.
-This is an improvement over last year, when Montenegro was ranked 75th, with the corruption perception index of 41.
-Although there are improvements, corruption stays an important issue in national politics.
+The Country Reports on Human Rights Practices for 2013 states that pervasive corruption, marked by nepotism, political favouritism, and weak controls over conflicts of interest in all branches of the government is one of the biggest problems in Montenegro.
+In the Corruption Perceptions Index (CPI) 2016 of Transparency International, Montenegro scored 45, which is one point more than in 2013.
+Since 2013 it has moved from the 67th position to the 64th position (together with Oman, Senegal, South Africa and Suriname).

 Representation of women

-In the 2013 Presidential elections incumbent President Filip Vujanović (Democratic Party of Socialists, DPS) was challenged by the opposition leader Miodrag Lekić.
+In the 2013 presidential elections incumbent President Filip Vujanović (Democratic Party of Socialists, DPS) was challenged by the opposition leader Miodrag Lekić.
 Lekić ran as an independent candidate but was widely supported by the largest opposition party, the Democratic Front (DF).
-On April 8, the electoral commission announced that Vujanović had won the elections with a landslide victory of only 52.2% of the votes.
-Lekić gained 48.8% of the total votes.
+On 8 April the electoral commission announced that Vujanović had won the elections with a landslide victory of only 52.2 percent of the votes.
+Lekić gained 48.8 percent of the total votes.
 Representatives for Lekić’ campaign announced that they would not recognize the result, and demanded a recount of the votes.

-Several protesters in Podgorica demanded from that the Parliament to annul the vote within ten days and would call for new elections.
-The protesters said they would not accept the alleged fraud, and carried banners with slogans like “We defend our victory, we defend our Montenegro.”
+Several protesters in Podgorica demanded from the parliament to annul the vote within ten days and would call for new elections.
+The protesters said they would not accept the alleged fraud, and carried banners with slogans like 'We defend our victory, we defend our Montenegro'.

-The commission however said no major irregularities were reported during the elections, and added that voter turnout was 63.9%.
-The Organization for Security and Cooperation in Europe also said that the election ‘generally met OSCE requirements.’
+The commission however said no major irregularities were reported during the elections, and added that voter turnout was 63.9 percent.
+The Organization for Security and Cooperation in Europe also said that the election "generally met OSCE requirements".

-DPS’s coalition partner, Social Democratic Party (SDP), called upon their voters not to vote or to cast a blank vote as they consider the candidacy of Vujanović as unconstitutional.
+DPS’s coalition partner, the Social Democratic Party (SDP), called upon its voters not to vote or to cast a blank vote as they consider the candidacy of Vujanović as unconstitutional.
 This would be his third term as president, while only two terms are allowed in the constitution.
-DPS on the other hand, backed by the Constitutional Court claims that Vujanović first term does not count as it was during the State Union with Serbia.
+DPS on the other hand, backed by the Constitutional Court, claimed that Vujanović first term does not count as it was during the State Union with Serbia.

-The Presidential election is consistent with a slow but growing popularity of Miodrag Lekić and his Democratic Front.
-During the Parliamentary elections of 2012 the Democratic Front gained 23,8% of the votes.
+The presidential election is consistent with a slow but growing popularity of Miodrag Lekić and his Democratic Front.
+During the parliamentary elections of 2012 the Democratic Front gained 23.8 percent of the votes.